 Annapurna Sanctuary trek offers adventures with the chance to practice magnificent natural prettiness, varied landscapes, and a close chance of meeting with the towering peaks of the Annapurna Mountain range.

 Annapurna Sanctuary is popular and known as Annapurna Base Camp Trek.
 This trek typically starts from the lake city Pokhara and leads to lush green forest, terraced fields, Charming villages, and Rhododendrons-filled valleys.
-As the journey progress, trekkers ascend towards the Annapurna Sanctuary, a stunning glacial basin surrounded by some of the world’s highest peaks including Annapurna I, Annapurna South, Annapurna III, Hiunchuli, and the most attractive mountain Machhapuchre (Fishtail Mountain).
+As the journey progresses, trekkers ascend towards the Annapurna Sanctuary, a stunning glacial basin surrounded by some of the world’s highest peaks including Annapurna I, Annapurna South, Annapurna III, Hiunchuli, and the most attractive mountain Machhapuchre (Fishtail Mountain).
 Throughout the Annapurna base camp trek, trekkers can experience the cultural richness of the region by interacting with local Communities belonging to various ethnic groups.

 Your guide will inform you more while you are in trekking, such as the Gurung and Magars.